SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 - Remove added tenant admin from the Office 365 group

 Running the below PowerShell script requires you to update the tenant admin center URL and at run time provide credentials and the CSV input file.

+> [!NOTE]
+> This is a sample script that you need to address to your needs by updating/dropping the **optional** parts or by adding additional modernization tasks (like setting a SharePoint site theme)

 [!code-powershell[bulkgroupify](../../PnP-Tools/Solutions/SharePoint.Modernization/Scripts/Groupify/GroupifySite.ps1 "Bulk groupify sites")]